Island Guide: What To Eat, Drink And Do In Cheung Chau

 See also: Neighbourhood Guide: Where To Eat, Drink And Shop In Sai Ying Pun

 While there are some great restaurants and cafes around, the charm of Cheung Chau is its endless row of street food vendors.
-Iconic island snacks include giant fishballs, frozen fruit slices, red bean pastries, mochi filled with fresh mango and Japanese style Taiyaki waffles.
+Signature island snacks include giant fishballs, frozen fruit slices, red bean pastries, mochi filled with fresh mango and Japanese style Taiyaki waffles.
 You'll find these vendors in the square across from the ferry pier, as well as along Tai San Praya Road.

-This charming store celebrates Cheung Chau's local artisans, selling everything from jewellery, bags, stationary and accessories—including tote bags made from recycled fishing nets.
+This store celebrates Cheung Chau's local artisans, selling everything from jewellery, bags, stationary and accessories—including tote bags made from recycled fishing nets.
 It's also a cafe that serves beautiful cakes and pastries, fluffy omelettes, bento boxes and quality coffee and tea.

 Island Workbench, 2 Sun Hing Back St, Cheung Chau, +852 5480 6627; facebook.com/island.workbench